-So I highly recommend this book for just like be classic best ways to prepare food like the simplest best works every time. ok, I'm gonna stop talking about ina but I love her.
+So I highly recommend this book for just like classic best ways to prepare food like the simplest best works every time.
+OK, I'm gonna stop talking about it but I love her.

 8. The Smitten Kitchen Cookbook

-I love pasta and peas so good tiny bit helping it not really but I mean it has peas in it so yeah that's my everyday go-to recipe from Deb and she's got lots of great juice recipes and as for silly juice desserts for the holidays.
+I love pasta and peas so a good tiny bit helps it not really but I mean it has peas in it so that's my everyday go-to recipe from Deb and she's got lots of great juice recipes and silly juice desserts for the holidays.

 9. Jewish Holiday Cooking